timdubbins/tap/README.md

 # tap

-tap is a lightweight TUI audio player with a built-in fuzzy finder.
-Jump to any album in your library with fuzzy-finder shortcuts!
+tap is a TUI audio player with fuzzy-finder.
+Quickly navigate to any album in your library!

 **Quick links:** [Options](#options), [Controls](#controls), [Configuration](#configuration), [Installation](#installation).